flechtenberg/pulpo/docs/content/theory.md

 ### LCA to Optimization

-The computational structure of LCA can be integrated into a linear program, as shown by the **[Technology Choice Model (TCM)](https://pubs.acs.org/doi/10.1021/acs.est.6b04270)** approach.
+The [computational structure of LCA](https://link.springer.com/book/10.1007/978-94-015-9900-9) can be converted to a linear program, as shown by the **[Technology Choice Model (TCM)](https://pubs.acs.org/doi/10.1021/acs.est.6b04270)** approach.
 Leveraging the system's linearity, the resulting optimization problem is formulated as:

 $$
 \begin{aligned}
 & \min_{s} & QBs \\
-& \text{s.t.} & As = y \\
+& \text{s.t.} & As = f \\
 &            & s \geq 0
 \end{aligned}
 $$

 Here:
 - $QBs$: The objective function, where $Q$ is a vector of characterization factors, $B$ is the inventory matrix, and $s$ is the activity scaling vector.
-- $As = y$: System constraints, where $A$ is the technology matrix, $y$ is the demand vector, and $s$ represents activity scaling.
+- $As = f$: System constraints, where $A$ is the technology matrix, $f$ is the demand vector, and $s$ represents activity scaling.
 - $s \geq 0$: Non-negativity constraint ensuring scaling variables remain realistic.

 The matrices $A$, $B$, and $Q$ are derived from the LCA database, while the user specifies the demand vector $y$.
 The optimization identifies the scaling vector $s$ that minimizes the objective function while satisfying the constraints.

 When $A$ is square and invertible, the system constraints yield a unique solution, equivalent to a standard LCA with no degrees of freedom.
 Optimization is applied when $A$ is not square—i.e., there are more activities than products—introducing degrees of freedom.
-The user defines these degrees of freedom by converting the original square $A$ matrix into a rectangular matrix $A^*$, which is handled in PULPO using a top-down approach, as shown below.
+The user defines these degrees of freedom by converting the original square $A$ matrix into a rectangular matrix $A^*$, which is created in PULPO using a top-down approach, as shown below.

-#### Top-Down Approach
+#### Rectangular Matrix Construction
 Starting with a square technosphere matrix, choices can be introduced to the system by summing rows of functionally equivalent products.
 For instance, electricity used by a subsequent process may not need to be differentiated by its production process—whether it originates from coal or wind power.
 In a traditional LCA, however, these products would be treated as distinct.

 By summing the rows corresponding to functionally equivalent products, all activities that previously relied on individual products must now choose between or use a mix of the available options.
-This approach enables a system-wide integration of choices, shifting the focus from specific production pathways to broader decision-making.
+This approach enables a system-wide integration of choices.

 This concept is similar to the **[modular LCA](http://link.springer.com/10.1007/s11367-015-1015-3)**.
 The illustration below contrasts this **top-down row elimination** approach with the traditional **bottom-up** method of constructing the rectangular technosphere matrix.